abastola/Open-Track-with-Helium/README.md

 16. Copy the URL from Heroku and paste it under Endpoint URL.
 HTTP Header and Value are not required and those can be left blank.
 Lastly, provide a name for the integration.
 Names do not have to be unique.
 Click Add Integration.
 17. Goto Flows > Devices
 18. Drag and Drop the Device to the Dashboard
-19. Goto Integrations Drag and Drop the Integration we just added to the Dashboard
+19. Goto Flows > Integrations
+20. Drag and Drop the Integration we just added to the Dashboard
-20. Connect Device to Integration in the Dashboard
+21. Connect Device to Integration in the Dashboard
-21. Your device should start sending location data to your Heroku app
+22. Your device should start sending location data to your Heroku app
-22. Your device's location can be accessred from https://APP-NAME.herokuapp.com/tracker/DEVICEID
+23. Your device's location can be accessred from https://APP-NAME.herokuapp.com/tracker/DEVICEID